xraph/steel/.github/docs.md

-# ForgeRouter CI/CD Setup Guide
+# Steel CI/CD Setup Guide

-This guide provides a complete CI/CD setup with automatic semantic versioning for the ForgeRouter project.
+This guide provides a complete CI/CD setup with automatic semantic versioning for the Steel project.

 ## 🚀 Features